Matezzi777/Civ-Private-Bot/README.md

   - $draft (x : int) : draw x civs to all the players in the same voice chat than the caller of the command and send the result in the current channel.
   - $blind_draft (x : int) : draw x civs to all the players in the same voice chat than the caller of the command and send the result in private message to each one.
   - $generic_draft (x : int, y : int) : draw x civ to y players and send the result in the current channel.
+  - $mapvote : start a mapvote in the current channel (Voice Channel recommended).
-  - $mapvote : start a mapvote in the current channel.
+  - $generic_mapvote : start a generic mapvote in the current channel.
 * **Birthdays**
   - $set_birthday (date : str) : set the birthday of the caller of the function to the indicated date (use DDMM format (ex: 13th of March -> 1303)).
   - $rm_birthday : delete the birthday of the caller of the function from the database.